telerik/ajax-docs/controls/grid/functionality/filtering/checklist-filtering.md

 When you set the **FilterType** property to **Combined** mode the best from both worlds is available:

->note Please note that filtering functionality is not supported when using simple	databinding(calling DataBind() method of RadGrid).
+>note Please note that filtering functionality is not supported when using simple databinding (calling DataBind() method of RadGrid).
 >

-To specify what values will be displayed in the ListBox control you need to define its	datasource.
-You could implement this using two approaches:
+To specify what values will be displayed in the ListBox control you need to define its DataSource.
+For that you can use one of the following approaches:

-1. Using the newly exposed **RadGrid1_FilterCheckListItemsRequested** event.
+1. Using the **RadGrid1_FilterCheckListItemsRequested** event.
 This way the ListBox control rendered in the filter template will be automatically populated.
 (See Example 1)

 	**Example 1**